Fairmount Park Historical Houses Walking Tour, Philadelphia

 4) Ormiston Mansion

-Many of its original interior features remain in place, including fireplaces with marble mantles and a Scottish bake oven.
-The cedar shake roof includes a widow's walk and Federal-style dormers, while six large shuttered windows are on each side of the house, and five on the front.
-The first floor interior includes a large drawing room spanning the entire width of the house, a kitchen, and a dining room with a large door leading to the rear porch.
+The building features a spacious wooden porch at the front and a smaller one at the back.
+Many of its original interior elements have been preserved, such as fireplaces with marble mantles and a Scottish bake oven.
+The cedar shake roof includes a widow's walk and Federal-style dormers, with six large shuttered windows on each side and five at the front.
+The first floor interior consists of a large drawing room spanning the entire width of the house, a kitchen, and a dining room with a sizable door leading to the rear porch.

-Ormiston Mansion is registered on the Philadelphia Register of Historic Places and is an inventoried structure within the Fairmount Park Historic District entry on the National Register of Historic Places.
-The Royal Heritage Society of the Delaware Valley—a privately funded non-profit organization dedicated to preserving Pennsylvania's British heritage—has preserved and maintained the house since 1982.
-The organization hosts various events at the property to which both society members and general public are invited.
+Ormiston Mansion holds a place on the Philadelphia Register of Historic Places and is an inventoried structure within the Fairmount Park Historic District entry on the National Register of Historic Places.
+Since 1982, the Royal Heritage Society of the Delaware Valley, a privately funded non-profit organization dedicated to preserving Pennsylvania's British heritage, has been responsible for preserving and maintaining the house.
+The organization hosts various events at the property, open to both society members and the general public.

 5